Rust is a complex programming language, with a lot of concepts. When you find the concept hard to

 The release assembly code reuses the same memory block in the stack to hold the struct content

-and passes the address to echo
+and passes the address to echo.
+Perfect!

 Because function calls happen in the same stack frame chains, so Rust could optimize them without question.